|Grasses by Natubico, Wikimedia Commons|

 "Why have you stopped planting?" she asked.
 She strolled from the porch to the garden plot.
 Her father raised his hand spade and resumed digging.

 "Feeling, noticing," he said.
 He turned up a fist-sized lump of dirt.
-"Lost in thought."
+"Just lost in thought, I suppose."

 "Was it about planting the alfalfa and onion grass around the entire border of the garden?"
 She pushed her toe up against the edge of the turned ground.
 "You said they would keep away pests and then we'd eat them.
 Or were you thinking of something else?"